Chapter 0:

 It was dark, very dark.

 There was darkness in front of him, darkness above him, and darkness beneath him.
-Which was strange because he could sense the solidity of the darkness underneath him.
+The last one was strange because he could feel the solidity of something underneath him.

-Even though there was no light nearby, he could see his own body resting on the ground as he looked down.
+Even though there was no light source to be seen, his body seemed to be visible.
+He could see his own legs as he sat cross-legged.

-Weird… Is this life after death?
+Weird… Am I dead?
 Recalling his final moments, Akira pondered.
 I don’t feel anything, not even the rage or fear from just now.
+It’s like every emotion left my body just a moment ago.

 All of a sudden, he was blinded by intense lights surrounding him.
-He attempted to shield his eyes with his arms, but the light managed to get through his body.
-'Gah!'
+He attempted to shield his eyes with his arms, but that didn’t stop the bright light from burning his eyes.
+"Gah!"
 He yelled in agony.

-He opened his eyes slowly as the blinding ceased and the anguish subsided, a shocked expression on his face.
+He opened his eyes slowly as the blinding ceased and the anguish subsided, a shocked expression plastered on his face.
 All around him a swarm of lights had emerged.
-They all had different colors and shone like stars; the sight brought back memories of nighttime sky gazing from when he was "alive," if you can call this death.
-But now he was surrounded on all sides, even below, and there were many more stars.
+They all had different colors and shone like stars; the sight reminded him of nighttime sky gazing back when he was "alive," if you can call this death.
+But instead of only seeing stars in the sky, he was surrounded on all sides, even below, and there were way more stars than you could see on earth.

 A brilliant yellow-red fire then materialized as the "stars" converged in one spot.
-The flame grew larger as the light fell on Akira's eyes, transforming into a fiery, red-gold creature staring at him.
+The flame grew larger as the light fell on Akira's eyes, transforming into a fiery, red-gold creature looking at him.

 His jaw dropped.
 This is a fucking phoenix!
-I really am in the afterlife!
-Akira exclaimed in his thoughts, his mouth making a gaping O shape.
+Either I’m really dead or still hallucinating!
+Akira exclaimed in his thoughts, his mouth gaping.

 The phoenix expanded its magnificent wings, but when it spoke, it didn’t roar-- instead, it spoke in a serene yet majestic voice that reverberated around Akira through the emptiness: ‘Indeed, Akira Mori, this is your afterlife.’